Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-The Alabama Mortgage Brokers Licensing Act, Consumer Credit Act and Safe Mortgage Licensing Act requires licensed mortgage brokers to post surety bonds.
-The required bond amount is $25,000, $50,000, or $75,000 and it is based on the volume of residential loans closed during the previous calendar year.
+The Alabama Mortgage Brokers Licensing Act, Consumer Credit Act, and Safe Mortgage Licensing Act requires licensed mortgage brokers to post surety bonds.
+The required bond amount is $25,000, $50,000, or $75,000, and the bond amount is based on the volume of residential loans closed during the previous calendar year.

-The cost of an Alabama mortgage broker bond is subject to review by an underwriter and highly qualified applicants are typically approved for just 1-3% of the total bond amount.
+The cost of an Alabama mortgage broker bond is subject to review by an underwriter, and highly qualified applicants are typically approved for just 1% to 3% of the total bond amount.

-We can provide your free, no-obligation bond quote within 1 business day.
+We can provide your free, no-obligation bond quote within one business day.
 Call 1 (800) 308-4358 or submit a bond request to get started!